taylanates24/object-detection/README.md

 ### Validation

 There is also a validation frequency that indicates the time when the model validates.
-It is set to 1, thath means every epoch, the validation phase occurs.
+It is set to 1, that means every epoch, the validation phase occurs.

 ## Testing and Evaluation